1. Buy used

-- Buy used.
 Yes, we said it.
-Although we specialize in finding you the best deals for products, we love stopping in to our local consignment store and trading outgrown items for other used things.
+Although we specialize in finding you the best deals for products, we love stopping into our local consignment store and trading outgrown items for other used things.
 Babies and kids grow so fast that many times the items are barely used.
-It’s a true win-win for both the environment and your pocket.
+It’s a true win-win for the planet and your pocket.

-- Cloth diapers.
 The verdict is definitely in: cloth diapers will save you tons of money.
 There’s a bit of a learning curve and we’ll have a post on that shortly, but know that cloth diapers are the way to go.
-Hands down, here’s our favorite.
+Hands down and bums in the air, here’s our favorite.

-- Breastfeeding.
 Most of us know by now, breast is best.
-And, formula can get very expensive!
-So ladies, be determined to nurse.
+And, formula can get super expensive.
+So mamas, be determined to nurse.
 The first few weeks are far from easy and the solution to dry, cracked nipples is to, well, nurse more.
 Unless you have a medical condition, you can continue to nurse, and there is plenty of support to help you along the way.
 (Our favorites: La Leche League and KellyMom.)